wg-osr/walkerga.github.io/class/magic-user.md

 ## Arcane Communion
 You can pool your SD with other magic users.
 Catastrophes affect all of you.

-## Awakened Minion
+## Familiar II
-Your familiar is now intelligent and can speak.
-It knows many secrets, many more than it seems willing to share with you, but reveals that it always had the following secret power (roll a D8):

-<ins>D8 Unique Power</ins><br>
-1. Can see the future in spilled intestines, quite accurate.
-1. Can teleport the caster (only) to the nearest graveyard.
-1. Can double your current HP, but will fade in D20 hours.
-1. Can create false gold that will disappear in D20 hours
-1. Can create a feast fit for a king
-1. Can make a virgin fall in love with you
-1. Can fetch a named item that has been forgotten by all
-1. No special power, but it will pretend that it has one

-Your familiar can now *provide a service once per day*.
-For each service, you owe it one favor.
-They can be pretty nasty tasks, but failing to fulfill them incurs a breach of covenant, which are nasty for you.
+Your familiar reveals itself as intelligent and able to speak.
+It was just waiting for you to prove yourself.
+You unsettlingly feel it might be secretly more powerful than you.
+It explains to you it accepts to provide a service *once per day*, but for each such service, you'll owe it one favor.
+They can be pretty nasty tasks, but failing to fulfill them incurs a breach of covenant, and your familiar will curse you for it.

 <ins>Familiar Services</ins><br>
 - Detect Magic (for free, ask nicely).